-BIOC\3570 Analytical Biochemistry
+BIOC3570 Analytical Biochemistry

-Fall 2021 Section(s): C01
+Fall 2023 Section(s): C01

-Department of Molecular and Cellular Biology Credit Weight: 0.75 Version 8.00 - September 21, 2021
+Department of Molecular and Cellular Biology Credit Weight: 0.75 Version 1.00 - August 29, 2023

-reference coptember 21, 2021

 1 Course Details

 1.1 Calendar Description

 This course covers the tools and techniques by which biological molecules are isolated, separated, identified, and analyzed.
 Detailed discussion of experimental methods for macromolecule purification and characterization is included.

-Pre-Requisites: (CHEM\2400 or CHEM\2480), BIOC\2580
+Pre-Requisites:

+BIOC2580, (CHEM2400 or CHEM2480)

 1.2 Course Description

 Students must pass (mark of 50% or better) both the laboratory component (35%) and the theory component (65%) to obtain a final passing mark in the course.
 In cases where this standard is not reached, the final mark assigned will be either the mark calculated as given above or 47%, whichever is less.
 College policy precludes changes to the marking scheme for individual students, except in case of illness.

 Introductory biochemistry is a prerequisite for this course.
 The following aspects of the subject are important background, and familiarity with them will be assumed: basic aspects of protein and nucleic acid structure, including structures of all amino acids and nucleotides; flow of genetic information; basic enzymology.
 Please take some time to review this material carefully, especially if some time has passed since you took intro. biochemistry.

 1.3 Timetable

-Tue. - 11:30 a.m. - 12:50 p.m., Lecture in MACS 209
+Tue. - 11:30 a.m. - 12:50 p.m., Lecture in THRN 1307

-Thur. - 11:30 a.m. - 12:50 p.m., Lecture in MACS 209
+Thur. - 11:30 a.m. - 12:50 p.m., Lecture in THRN 1307

 Labs - 1:30 p.m. - 5:20 p.m.
-On your scheduled day of the week
+SSC 4111 on your scheduled day of the week

 1.4 Final Exam

-The Final Exam will be held on Friday, December 17, 2021, location is to be determined, please see WebAdsvosor for details.
+The Final Exam is scheduled for Dec 6, 2023 at 11:30 AM (2 hours long).
+See WebAdvisor for room assignments later in the semester.

 2 Instructional Support

 2.1 Instructional Support Team

-Instructor: Matthew Kimber Dr.

-Email: mkimber@uoguelph.ca

-Telephone: +1-519-824-4120 x52568

-Office: SSC 2254

-Office Hours: Office hours will be set up during the week before midterms,

-exams, and on a one-to-one basis by appointment where

-needed otherwise.

-Instructor:Siavash Vahidi Dr.Email:svahidi@uoguelph.caTelephone:+1-519-824-4120 x53833 Office: SSC 2253 Office Hours: Most content-related discussions will occur over discussions in CourseLink Office hours will be scheduled one week before midterms, exams, and on an one-to-one basis by appointment where needed.

-Lab Co-ordinator: Colin Cooper Dr.
+Instructor: Email: Telephone: Office: Office Hours: Siavash Vahidi Prof. svahidi@uoguelph.ca +1-519-824-4120 x53833 SSC 2253 Most content-related discussions will occur over discussions in CourseLink Office hours will be scheduled one week before midterms, exams, and on an one-to-one basis by appointment where needed.
+Lab Co-ordinator: Email: Office: Office Hours: Colin Cooper Dr. ccoope08@uoguelph.ca SSC 3502 Appointments by request.

-Email: ccoope08@uoguelph.ca

-Office: SSC 3502

-Office Hours: Appointments by request.

 3 Learning Resources

 3.1 Required Resources

-Laptop computer with internet access (Equipment)

-This course will have four quizzes which will be held in class through courselink.
-Students are required to bring an appropriate device to class on quiz dates.
-Students who cannot meet this requirement can be accommodated by prior arrangement with the instructor.

 Lab Manual and Lab Notebook (Lab Manual)

-A lab manual will be required for the course and will be available for purchase at a cost of approximately \$10.
-Additional information regarding purchase dates/times will be available at a later date.
+A lab manual will be required for the course and will be available for purchase at the campus bookstore.

 A non-spiral-bound lab notebook will be required.

 Lab coat and safety glasses (Equipment)

 3.2 Recommended Resources

 Principles and Techniques of Biochemistry and Molecular Biology (Textbook)

 Principles and Techniques of Biochemistry and Molecular Biology, by K. Wilson and J. Walker, 8th edition, 2018.

 This is an excellent reference text for a wide variety of standard experimental techniques.
 It is relatively inexpensive (roughly \$60 for >900 pages), and should be a useful reference for any future experimental work; in addition to biochemistry, it also it covers a wide variety of biophysics, molecular biology and cell biology methods, and has an extensive (200 page) section on bioinformatics.

 Lehninger et al. (Textbook)

 Any reasonably recent edition of the text by Lehninger et al.

 This text book is useful for general biochemical background you may need to brush up on.

 Youtube (Website)

-https://youtube.com

-Search: enzyme techniques, electrophoresis molecular biology, recombinant, mass spectrometry, proteomics, fluorescence.
+https://youtube.com Search: enzyme techniques, electrophoresis molecular biology, recombinant, mass spectrometry, proteomics, fluorescence.

 3.3 Additional Resources

 Biochemistry Lab: Modern Theory and Techniques (Textbook)

 Biochemistry Lab: Modern Theory and Techniques, by R. Boyer, 2nd edition, 2011.

-Available on Reserve.

-Fundamental Laboratory Approaches for Biochemistry and Biotechnology (Textbook) Fundamental Laboratory Approaches for Biochemistry and Biotechnology, 2nd edition, by A. Ninfa & D. Ballou, 2010 Available on Reserve.
+Fundamental Laboratory Approaches for Biochemistry and Biotechnology (Textbook)

+Fundamental Laboratory Approaches for Biochemistry and Biotechnology, 2nd edition, by A. Ninfa & D. Ballou, 2010

 Bioanalytical Chemistry (Textbook)

 Bioanalytical Chemistry, by Mikkelsen & Corton, 2004

-Available on Reserve.